comprna/reorientexpress/README.md

 # ReorientExpress

-TReorientExpress is a program to create, test and apply models to predict the 5'-to-3' orientation of long-reads from cDNA sequencing with Nanopore or PacBio using deep neural networks.
+ReorientExpress is a program to create, test and apply models to predict the 5'-to-3' orientation of long-reads from cDNA sequencing with Nanopore or PacBio using deep neural networks for samples without a genome or a transcriptome reference.

 ----------------------------
 # Table of Contents